 The Company is subject to taxation in the United States and various state and foreign jurisdictions.
-As of December 31, 2016, the Company's tax years from 2008 through 2016 are subject to examination by the various tax authorities.
-With limited exceptions, as of December 31, 2016, the Company is no longer subject to U.S. Federal, state, local, or foreign examinations by tax authorities for years before 2008.
-Tax audits are currently ongoing in Germany for tax years 2008 through 2011.
+As of December 31, 2017, the Company is no longer subject to U.S. Federal examinations by tax authorities for tax years before 2014 and is no longer subject to foreign examinations by tax authorities for tax years before 2009.

 During 2015, to entice the Company to construct a new facility in Macedonia, the government of Macedonia granted the Company a tax holiday that released the Company from the obligation to pay corporate income taxes for a ten year period, subject to certain limitations.
-The amount of corporate income tax savings realized by the Company as a result of this tax holiday during 2016 and 2015, respectively, was zero as a result of operating losses generated during each period.
-The aggregate dollar effect and per share effect of the corporate income tax holiday during 2016 and 2015 was immaterial.
+The amount of corporate income tax savings realized by the Company as a result of this tax holiday during 2017 and 2016, respectively, was zero as a result of operating losses generated during each period.
+The aggregate dollar effect and per share effect of the corporate income tax holiday during 2017 and 2016 was, therefore, immaterial.

-At December 31, 2016, 2015 and 2014, the Company had total unrecognized tax benefits of \$4,486, \$4,443 and \$4,651, respectively, all of which, if recognized, would affect the effective income tax rates.
+At December 31, 2017, 2016 and 2015, the Company had total unrecognized tax benefits of \$4,522, \$4,486 and \$4,443, respectively, all of which, if recognized, would affect the effective income tax rates.
 The reconciliation of the beginning and ending amount of unrecognized tax benefits is as follows:

-Year Ended December 31, 2016 2015 2014 Balance at beginning of year \$ 4,443 \$ 4,651 \$ 2,241 Additions based on tax position related to current year 80 43 Additions based on tax positions related to prior year 366 262 2,991 Reductions from settlements and statute of limitation expiration (299) (19) (432) Effect of foreign currency translation (104) (451) (192) Balance at end of year \$ 4,486 \$ 4,443 \$ 4,651
+Year Ended December 31, 2017 2016 2015 Balance at beginning of year \$ 4,486 \$ 4,443 \$ 4,651 Additions based on tax position related to current year 1,758 80 Additions based on tax positions related to prior year (4) 366 262 Reductions from settlements and statute of limitation expiration (2,247) (299) (19) Effect of foreign currency translation 529 (104) (451) Balance at end of year \$ 4,522 \$ 4,486 \$ 4,443

 The Company classifies income tax-related penalties and net interest as income tax expense.
-In the years ended December 31, 2016, 2015 and 2014 income tax related interest and penalties were insignificant.
+In the years ended December 31, 2017, 2016 and 2015 income tax related interest and penalties were insignificant.
 The Company believes that it is reasonably possible that there may be a decrease to its unrecognized tax benefits in the next 12 months due to audit settlements and statute expirations, but the amount expected to reverse is insignificant in relation to the consolidated financial statements.